Poland downs drones in its airspace, becoming first NATO member to fire during war in Ukraine

 The source said Russia may have been testing the capabilities of NATO's air defences and warning systems.

-NATO declined to comment on whether that was its assessment, referring the question to NATO chief Mark Rutte's remarks earlier when he said an investigation was ongoing but that the incursion was "absolutely reckless."
+NATO referred questions to alliance chief Mark Rutte's remarks earlier when he said an investigation was ongoing but that the incursion was "absolutely reckless".

 Ukrainian President Volodymyr Zelenskyy said, after speaking by phone to Tusk, Rutte, and other European leaders, that the drone incursion into Poland meant Europe had to work on creating a joint air defence.